fluttercandies/extended_text_field/README.md

     // TODO: implement build
     var textSpan = super.build(data, textStyle: textStyle, onTap: onTap);
     //for performance, make sure your all SpecialTextSpan are only in textSpan.children
-    //extended_text_field will only check textSpan.children
+    //extended_text_field will only check SpecialTextSpan in textSpan.children return textSpan;
-    return textSpan;
   }